walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 ```

 Indeed `statesold` is saved in the `__local_bh_disable_ip` stack frame, more
 precisely in `rbp-4`.
-Below I dump the function stack frame:
+Below is the function stack frame:

 ```
 crash> bt -f